The $97K Turnaround: Restart Growth in 90 Days for Stuck $70K–$80K Operators

 New monthly recurring: $31,500

-Raj declined 6 of 9 new client opportunities.
-Only accepted 3 highest-tier.
+Raj declined 6 of 9 new client opportunities and only accepted the 3 highest-tier.

 Week 13 revenue: